 With that introduction – I’ll let you view how The Chosen brings these points out as a result of the responses to The Miraculous Catch of Fish (Luke 5.1-11)

-(Note: This video opens with Matthew’s initial conclusion, then follows
+(Note: the backup video opens with Matthew’s initial conclusion, then follows

 his journey to faith as well as the response of number of others; some who believe,